 Vail is a somewhat small town located in the state of Arizona.
 With a population of 10,552 people and three constituent neighborhoods, Vail is the 52nd largest community in Arizona.
-Much of the housing stock in Vail was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Vail economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Vail, where the median household income is $82,935.
+Vail has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Vail, where the median household income is $82,935.00.

 Vail real estate is some of the most expensive in Arizona, although Vail house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Vail is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Vail is a town of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Vail who work in office and administrative support (12.25%), management occupations (10.98%) and law enforcement and fire fighting (9.41%).
+Vail is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Vail is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Vail who work in office and administrative support (12.25%), management occupations (10.98%), and law enforcement and fire fighting (9.41%).

 Also of interest is that Vail has more people living here who work in computers and math than 95% of the places in the US.